agus-wesly/cws-lang/README.md

 1. `continue` / `lagi`
 1. `break` / `kelar`
 1. `return` / `balik`
 The continue, break, and fallthrough statements are described below.
-The return statement is described in [Functions section](https://github.com/agus-wesly/cws-lang)
+The return statement is described in [Functions section](https://github.com/agus-wesly/cws-lang?tab=readme-ov-file#function)

 ### Continue
 The continue statement tells a loop to stop what it’s doing and start again at the beginning of the next iteration through the loop.
 To implement it use the `lagi` keyword.
 ```
 ulang(andai i=0; i<10; i=i+1) {
     jika(i==5){
-        lagi;
+        lagi; // 5 will not printed
     } pula {
         tampil(i);
     }